danielg0/fyp/report.md

 #### Validation Studies

-The effectiveness of the SimPoints approach in accurately estimating performance metrics has been shown experimently.
+The effectiveness of the SimPoints approach in accurately estimating performance metrics has been shown experimentally.
 The original authors demonstrated its effectiveness in estimating the CPI of SPEC CPU benchmarks in [@simpoint-early-and-stats], and [@power-simpoint] verified these results and extended them to show the SimPoint approach could also be used to estimate power usage.

 ## Bayesian Optimisation